byandell/ESIIL/README.md

 [Link to the detailed project proposal document or include the proposal directly in the repository.
 This should outline the goals, methodologies, anticipated challenges, and projected timelines.]

-## Group Members
+## Collaborators and Co-Authors

-[List the names and a brief description of each group member, possibly linking to their personal or professional web pages.]
+[List the names and a brief description of people you work with, possibly linking to their personal or professional web pages.]

-- **Member 1**: Brief description or role within the group.
+- **Collaborator 1**: Brief description.
-- **Member 2**: Brief description or role within the group.
+- **Collaborator 2**: Brief description.
 - ...

 ## Code Repository